devopsengineerDan/Daniel_project/README.md

 ```
 > LOT SIZE ---> CONTRACT SIZE

-> PD-ARRAY ---> Price level in which price react to Bullish or Bearish
+> PD-ARRAY / PDA / Premium Discount Array ---> Price level in which price react to Bullish or Bearish trend

 > OPEN INTEREST ---> Total number of Future Contracts HELD/OPEN by market participants at the end of a day